Voyager 2: Encounter with Uranus

 The closest approach to Uranus occurred on January 24, 1986, when Voyager 2 came within 81,500 km of the planet's cloudtops.
 Voyager 2 also discovered 11 previously unknown moons: Cordelia, Ophelia, Bianca, Cressida, Desdemona, Juliet, Portia, Rosalind, Belinda, Puck and Perdita.
 (Note: Some sources cite the discovery of only 10 Uranian moons by Voyager 2, but Perdita was discovered in Voyager 2 images more than a decade after they were taken.)
 The mission also studied the planet's unique atmosphere, caused by its axial tilt of 97.8°, and examined the Uranian ring system.
 The length of a day on Uranus as measured by Voyager 2 is 17 hours, 14 minutes.
-Uranus was shown to have a magnetic field that was misaligned with its rotational axis, unlike other planets that had been visited to that point, and a helix-shaped magnetic tail stretching 10 million kilometers (6 million miles) away from the Sun.
+Uranus was shown to have a magnetic field that was misaligned with its rotational axis, unlike other planets that had been visited to that point, and a helix-shaped magnetic tail stretching 10 e6km away from the Sun.

 When Voyager 2 visited Uranus, much of its cloud features were hidden by a layer of haze; however, false-color and contrast-enhanced images show bands of concentric clouds around its south pole.
 This area was also found to radiate large amounts of ultraviolet light, a phenomenon that is called "dayglow".
 The average atmospheric temperature is about 60 K. The illuminated and dark poles, and most of the planet, exhibit nearly the same temperatures at the cloud tops.

 The Voyager 2 Planetary Radio Astronomy (PRA) experiment observed 140 lightning flashes, or Uranian electrostatic discharges with a frequency of 0.9-40 MHz.
 The UEDs were detected from 600000 km of Uranus over 24 hours, most of which were not visible.
 However, microphysical modeling suggests that Uranian lightning occurs in convective storms occurring in deep troposphere water clouds.
 If this is the case, lightning will not be visible due to the thick cloud layers above the troposphere.
 Uranian lightning has a power of around 10^{8} W, emits 1×10^7 J – 2×10^7 J of energy, and lasts an average of 120 ms.

 Detailed images from Voyager 2s flyby of the Uranian moon Miranda showed huge canyons made from geological faults.
 One hypothesis suggests that Miranda might consist of a reaggregation of material following an earlier event when Miranda was shattered into pieces by a violent impact.

 Voyager 2 discovered two previously unknown Uranian rings.
 Measurements showed that the Uranian rings are different from those at Jupiter and Saturn.
 The Uranian ring system might be relatively young, and it did not form at the same time that Uranus did.
 The particles that make up the rings might be the remnants of a moon that was broken up by either a high-velocity impact or torn up by tidal effects.

 In March 2020, NASA astronomers reported the detection of a large atmospheric magnetic bubble, also known as a plasmoid, released into outer space from the planet Uranus, after reevaluating old data recorded during the flyby.